 The evening will be at leisure: some guests may further explore the restaurants and bars of the Victoria & Albert Waterfront.

-After breakfast, we check out of the hotel and transfer to the Cape Town International Airport and fly to Kruger Mpumalanga International Airport (this flight not included in tour fee.)
-A private shuttle will be waiting when we arrive to transfer us to our luxurious, picturesque lodge near Kruger National Park.
+After breakfast, we transfer to Cape Town International Airport and fly to the airport closest to our safari lodge (this flight not included in tour fee.)
+A private shuttle will be waiting when we arrive to transfer us to our luxurious, picturesque lodge.
 After checking-in, we’ll have a bit of relaxation before our first game drive this afternoon.
 We’ll enjoy dinner as a group at the lodge.

 Days 6 and 7: Classic Safari

 Each morning guests will receive an early morning wakeup call!
 The days will start with coffee and tea as dawn breaks over the African bushveld.
 Shortly after, we’ll hop into an open vehicle and head out to witness the early morning behaviors of the animals nearby.
 Keep your eyes open for the Big Five: lions, leopards, Cape buffalos, elephants and rhinos.
 When conditions allow, we will be invited out of the vehicle to see tracks, examine certain plants and follow spoor.

 We’ll eat breakfasts together back at the lodge and enjoy some relaxation before we embark on an afternoon guided game drive through the park.
 We’ll have plenty of chances to see the smaller creatures of the bush, learn about the flora and fauna of the region, and to follow tracks in more detail.
 Our trackers will enthrall you with their explanations of the medicinal and other uses of the numerous plants and trees, along with tales of traditional folklore.